ridzuan5757/k8s/docs/1_concepts/extension/custom_resource.md

 - CRDs are simple and can be created without any programming.
 - API Aggregation requires programming, but allows more control over API behaviour like how data is stored and conversion between API versions.

+k8s provides these two options to meet the needs of different users, so that neither ease of use nor flexibility is compromised.

+Aggregated APIs are subordinate API servers that sit behind the primary API server, which acts as a proxy.
+This arrangement is called API aggregation AA.
+To users, the k8s API appears extended.

+CRDs allow users to create new types of resources without adding another API server.
+We do not need to understand API aggregation to use CRDs.

+Regardless of how they are installed, the new resources are referred to as Custom Resources to distinguih them from built-in k8s resources like Pods.

+> [!NOTE]
+> Avoid using a Custom Resource as data storage for application, end user, or
+> monitoring data.
+Architecture design that store application data within the
+> k8s API typically represent a design that is too closely coupled.
+>
+> Architecturally, cloud native application architectures favor loose coupling
+> between components.
+If part of the workload requires a backing service for its
+> routine operation, run that backing service as a component or consume it as an
+> external service.
+This way, the workload does not rely on k8s API for its
+> normal operation.

+## CustomResourceDefinition

+The CRD API resource allows us to define custom resources.
+Defining a CRD object creates a new custome resource with a name and schema that we specify, The k8s API serves and handles the storage of the custom resource.
+The name of a CRD object must be a valid DNS subdomain name.

+This frees us from writing our own API server to handle csutom resource, but the generic nature of the implementation means that we have less flexibility than with API aggregation.

+## API server aggregation

+Usually, each resource in k8s API requires code that handles REST requests and manages persistent storage of objects.
+The main k8s API server handles built-in resources like Pods and Services, and can also generically handle custom resources through CRDs.

+The aggregation layer wllows us to provide specialized implementatuins for custom resources by writing and deploying our own API server.
+The main API server delegates requests to the API server for the custom resources that we handle, making them available to all of its clients.